 On July 26, 2003, ground was broken on the new church, and on December 8, 2004, the 150th anniversary of the celebration of the Immaculate Conception and 9th anniversary of the first Mass of St. Maria Goretti, the new church was dedicated.
 Bishop William Higi consecrated the altar and building, and fireworks were set off to celebrate the occasion.

 Located in the floor directly under the Main Altar of the church are 13 first class relics, each obtained

 directly from the Vatican.
 In order to be considered "first class", a relic must be a part of the body of the saint (example: bone or blood).
 A second class relic is one that the saint has touched and used throughout their lives.
-The relics under the altar are those of: St. Maria Goretti, St. Philip Neri, St. Bernadine of Siena, St. John Bosco, St. Elizabeth Ann Seton, St. Thomas Aquinas, St. Catherine of Siena, St. Clare of Assisi, St. Frances Cabrini, St. Pius V, Padre Pio, and the Blessed Teresa of Calcutta.
+The relics under the altar are those of: St. Maria Goretti, St. Philip Neri, St. Bernadine of Siena, St. John Bosco, St. Elizabeth Ann Seton, St. Thomas Aquinas, St. Catherine of Siena, St. Clare of Assisi, St. Frances Cabrini, St. Pius V, St. Pio of Pietrelcina (Padre Pio), and St. Teresa of Calcutta.